irvinlim/acf-recaptcha/readme.txt

 You can find more information on Google's No-CAPTCHA reCAPTCHA [here](https://www.google.com/recaptcha/intro/index.html).

-This plugin does not require cURL to be enabled on your server (from version 1.0.5 onwards).
+This plugin *does not* require cURL to be enabled on your server (from version 1.0.5 onwards).

+To report a bug or request support, you can do so at at the [GitHub repository](https://github.com/irvinlim/acf-recaptcha).

 = Compatibility =